-A nation where First Peoples and our communities experience holistic health and wellness, through living our diverse cultural values, beliefs, and practices.
+A nation where First Peoples and our communities experience wholistic health and wellness, through living our diverse cultural values, beliefs, and practices.

 The FPWC advocates for collaborative transformative change to create pathways to wellness and whole health for First Peoples shaped by diverse Indigenous cultural lenses.